Houdini 20.5 Nodes Geometry nodes

 Post-Multiply

-The transformation will be applied in between the input point’s parent transform and its local transform.
+The transformation is applied in between the input point’s parent transform and its local transform.
 This is analogous to modifying the pre-transform of an object node.
 This mode is especially useful if you want to reproportion an animated input using simple translations without compromising any input motion, effectively moving the pivot for the point’s animation.

 Override